mjancarik/merkur/docs/docs/getting-started.md

 ### server

-The server folder contains assets, predefined `index.html` as index.ejs view and most importantly the `app.js` file.
+The server folder contains assets, predefined config per environment, routes and most importantly the `app.js` file.

+### server/config

+Merkur use [config](https://www.npmjs.com/package/config) module for hierarchical configurations for your widget.

+### server/router

+This contains individual [Express](https://expressjs.com/en/guide/routing.html) routes.
+The most important route is widgetAPI which defined widget API interface.
+You can find here also playground route for development purpose.

 ### app.js